n1b0r/docker-talk/README.md

 from [docker documentation](https://docs.docker.com/get-started/)

+Docker is a platform for developers and sysadmins to **build, share, and run** applications with containers.
+The use of containers to deploy applications is called containerization.
+Containers are not new, but their use for easily deploying applications is.

+Containerization is increasingly popular because containers are:

+ * **Flexible**: Even the most complex applications can be containerized.
+ * **Lightweight**: Containers leverage and share the host kernel, making them much more efficient in terms of system resources than virtual machines.
+ * **Portable**: You can build locally, deploy to the cloud, and run anywhere.
+ * **Loosely coupled**: Containers are highly self sufficient and encapsulated, allowing you to replace or upgrade one without disrupting others.
+ * **Scalable**: You can increase and automatically distribute container replicas across a datacenter.
+ * **Secure**: Containers apply aggressive constraints and isolations to processes without any configuration required on the part of the user.

 ### Basic concepts

+Fundamentally, a container is nothing but a running process, with some added encapsulation features applied to it in order to keep it isolated from the host and from other containers.
+One of the most important aspects of container isolation is that each container interacts with its own, private filesystem; this filesystem is provided by a Docker **image**.

 An image is a **lightweight**, **stand-alone**, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.